Sales

 1. Animal Age and Registration criteria

-The NMAA/NMHA sale will include registered bulls, cows, open and bred heifers and pairs as well as commercial heifers.
-Only bulls calved between January 1, 2007 and April 30, 2009 will be accepted as consignments of the sale.
-Since this is a production sale of members, all bulls consigned to this sale must have been the property of the consignors at the time of birth or bought as a calf with a cow (as a pair) from a NMAA/NMHA member and have papers transferred within 90days.
+The NMAA/NMHA sale will include registered bulls, cows, open and bred heifers and pairs, as well as commercial heifers.
+Only bulls calved between January 1, 2015 and April 30, 2017 will be accepted as consignments of the sale.
+Since this is a production sale of members, all bulls consigned to this sale must have been the property of the consignors at the time of birth or bought as a calf with a cow (as a pair) from a NMAA/NMHA member and have papers transferred within 90 days.
 Only registered bulls will be accepted.

 Return to top